多言多慮 Too many words, too much thinking

 When names are grasped, various thoughts about the world arise; these thoughts lead people astray.
-All erroneous ideas about the world arise from this.
-So it is that our teaching is established on the foundation of no-thought.
-Views must be gotten rid of so that one does not become entangled in thoughts.
+All erroneous ideas about the world arise from this: thus it is that our teaching is established on the foundation of no-thought.
+In order not to become entangled in thoughts one must cast out views.
 If thoughts are not aroused, no-thought is no place.
-‘No’ (wu) is no what?
-‘Thought’ (nien) means thinking of what?
-‘Wu’ is no dualism, no passions.
-Thought rises from original nature (Tathata).
-Original nature is [like] the body; thoughts are the functioning of original nature.
-Thoughts, which are of your original nature, function in seeing, hearing, perceiving and knowing, but your original nature itself is not defiled by the myriad things; it remains forever free.
-So we read in the Vimalakirti, ‘He who is adept in the discrimination of the manifold phenomena abides immovably in the First Principle (the Source).’
-(Essays in Zen Buddhism, Third Series, pp. 33-35)
+“No” (wu) is no what?
+“Thought” (nien) means thinking of what?
+Wu is no dualism, no passions.
+Thought rises from original nature.
+Original nature is [like] the body, and thoughts are the activity of original nature.
+Thoughts arise from original nature and are manifested in what is seen, heard, believed and known (drista-sruta-mata-jnata), but original nature itself is not defiled by the myriad things; it remains forever pure.
+So we read in the Vimalakirti,* “Adept in the discrimination of the manifold phenomena, he abides immovably in the Dharma.”
+(Suzuki, 1971, pp. 33-35)

 The Buddha: Anatta-lakkhana Sutta (‘Sutra on the Characteristics of That Which is Devoid of Self-Nature’)

 “What do you think of this, O monks?
-Are volitional seeds permanent or impermanent?”
+Are expectations permanent or impermanent?”

 “Impermanent, O Lord.”

-“Now, those that are impermanent, are they unsatisfactory or satisfactory?”
+“Now, that which is impermanent, is it unsatisfactory or satisfactory?”

 “Unsatisfactory, O Lord.”

-“Now, those that are impermanent, unsatisfactory, subject to change, is it proper to regard them thus: ‘These are mine, this I am, this is my Self’?”
+“Now, that which is impermanent, unsatisfactory, subject to change, is it proper to regard it thus: ‘This is mine, this I am, this is my Self’?”